riscv-non-isa/riscv-asm-manual/riscv-asm.md

 Load Address
 ------------

-The following example shows the `la` pseudo instruction which is used to load symbol addresses using the correct sequence based on whether the code is being assembled as PIC:
+The following example shows the `la` pseudoinstruction which is used to load symbol addresses using the correct sequence based on whether the code is being assembled as PIC: